MetaCell/nwb-explorer/README.md

 ### Python code from sources

-In order to have all the Python files served from sources, the application and the dependencies must be installed in development mode, i.e. with the command
+In order to have all the Python files NWB:N 2 ed from sources, the application and the dependencies must be installed in development mode, i.e. with the command

 ```bash
 pip install -e .